-What is the cost for participation?
+What is the cost for participation, and how can participants cover costs?

-The minimum cost for the PDP is \$~4200, which includes a \$3500 registration, and a lodging/meal plan at the Inquiry Institute.
-Additional costs include transportation to Monterey, CA for the Inquiry Institute, some meals not included in the meal plan, transportation to a Design Institute (either Santa Cruz CA; Big Island, HI; or Toronto, Canada), and lodging and meals at the Design Institute.
-There is a [cost worksheet] that outlines all of the costs, and it is recommended for advisors to review this worksheet.
+The minimum cost for the PDP is ~\$3500, which includes a \$2900 registration fee (explained below) and a lodging/meal plan at the Inquiry Institute.
+Additional costs include transportation to Monterey, CA for the Inquiry Institute, some meals not included in the meal plan, transportation to a Design Institute (either Santa Cruz, CA or Houston, TX), and lodging and meals at the Design Institute.